FARHAN-MAHAMUD/SYSC-4806-Project/README.md

   - Jacob: Created AWS repo for this project and changed default view to user view unless user is an owner, as well as added the AJAX calls to auto refresh
   - Patrick: Implemented book recommendation feature and integrated feature fully with front end + corresponding tests
   - Ilyes: Implemented purchaseBook backend feature in both controllers and backend checkout use case + corresponding tests and concurrency tests + README file

+# Responsibilities for Milestone 3
+  - Farhan: Fixed the "negative books" glitch that could change the databse consistency and the corresponding front-end code + JavaDoc + README
+  - Subear: Persist accounts with users in the repository + UML diagram + ORM diagram
+  - Jacob: Fixed homepage and added it into the website flow as the first page + JavaDoc
+  - Patrick: Added UI/UX code to add/remove selected books + finish UI changes + refactor code
+  - Ilyes: Add a pop-up when checking out that lists the content of the cart before buying + refactor code

 # Diagrams
 Object-Role-Modeling
 ![ORM Diagram](diagrams/ORM_M3.png)